Towards a More Rigorous Science of Blindspot Discovery in Image Classification Models: : A simple based on Dimensionality Reduction

 \textbf{Image Representation.} We use $g$ to extract $f$'s representation for $D^c$, $G = g(D^c) \in \mathbb{R}^{n \times d}$, and $h$ to extract $f$'s predicted confidences for class $c$, $H = h(G) \in [0, 1]^{n \times 1}$.
 Note that, because all of the images in $D^c$ belong to class $c$, entries of $H$ closer to $1$ denote higher confidence in the class.

 \textbf{Dimensionality Reduction.} We use $G$ to train scvis \citep{ding2018interpretable}, which combines the objective functions of tSNE and an autoencoder, in order to learn a 2D representation of $f$'s representation, $s: \mathbb{R}^d \rightarrow{} \mathbb{R}^2$.
 We chose to use scvis because we believe there are implicit similarities between scvis's initial use (identifying cell types) and blindspot discovery: both tasks require finding potentially small groups of points in a high dimensional space \citep{ding2018interpretable}.
+We also ablate our choice of dimensionality reduction method and find that scvis achieves comparable or better performance than other methods in Appendix \ref{sec:dr-ablation}.
 We use $s$ to get the 2D representation of $D^c$, $S = s(G) \in \mathbb{R}^{n \times 2}$.
 Finally, we normalize the columns of $S$ to be in $[0, 1]$, $\bar{S} \in [0, 1] ^ {n \times 2}$.

 \textbf{Hypothesis Class.} We want \methodn{} to be aware of both $\bar{S}$ (the representation of $D^c$) and $H$ ($f$'s predicted confidences for $D^c$), so we combine them into a single representation, $R = [\bar{S}; w \cdot H] \in \mathbb{R}^{n \times 3}$ where $w$ is a hyperparameter controlling the relative weight of these components.
 We pass $R$ to a Gaussian Mixture Model clustering algorithm, where the number of clusters is chosen using the Bayesian Information Criteria.
 We return those clusters (where each $\hat{\Psi}_k$ corresponds to a different cluster) in order of decreasing importance, which we define using the product of their error rate and the number of errors in them.